-- ROS (Robot Operating System) is supported though API.
+- ROS (Robot Operating System) is supported through API.

 - Hardware adopts CAN bus protocols with open I/O interface extensions.

-- Easily integrate robot into existing production systems.
+- Easily integrate the robot into existing production systems.

 - Return on investment (ROI)

-- Low cost of ownership, no programing skills needed, and ease of integration into a system all add up to a quick return on your investment.
+- Low cost of ownership, no programming skills needed, and ease of integration into a system all add up to a quick return on your investment.

-- Short run, high mix environment job like Lab automation or machine tending are prime examples of industries needing fast redeployment.
+- Short run, high mix environment jobs like Lab automation or machine tending are prime examples of industries needing fast redeployment.

 - Floor space is a premium cost at most companies usually more than the equipment.
-A small foot print, light weight robot will be a huge benefit for any size companies cost of production.
+A small footprint, the lightweight robot will be a huge benefit for any size companies cost of production.

 - Repurpose, redeploy and or reinvent applications with the same robot, change the number of degrees of freedom, joints and tubes are modular making it easy to repair as well as reconfigure.

-- Vison systems can be integrated into controller.
+- Vision systems can be integrated into the controller.